 Communication skills and success

 Any time you want to expand your reach beyond your personal inner circle and connect with people who think and feel differently than you do, your communication skills will be the key factor that determine your results.

 The good news is that anyone can develop good communication skills.
 And it’s encouraging to know that even small improvements in your ability to connect with others will have a profound effect on the quality of your life and business.

 “Communication – the human connection – is the key to personal and career success.” ~Paul J. Meyer

 Developing your communication skills

-When you’re trying to connect with the majority of people, you need to ask yourself 5 questions:
+When you’re trying to connect with a wide variety of people, you need to start by asking yourself 5 questions: